 If you already have an artificial tree, continue to use it until it is no longer attractive.
 But if you’re buying a tree, a real tree is better for the environment.
 It doesn’t require metal or plastic to make it.

 You can buy either a cut tree or a potted one.
-Try to get a cut tree from a local grower to cut down on fuel used for transportation.
+If you get a cut tree, prefer one from a local grower to cut down on fuel used for transportation.
 It will be fresher, too

 You can keep a small live tree in the house year round and use it for several years.
 As it grows, repot it until it becomes too large to remain in the house.